Mixed Breeds

 Their height has less of a variance.
 They are typically between 23 to 25 inches tall at the shoulder.
 Some dogs do fall out of this range, however.

-This mixed breed has a much larger list of coat colors than its parents.
+The Boxador mixed breed has a much more extensive list of coat colors than its parents.
 It can be bridle or tan like the Boxer or any of the three Lab colors.
-Most likely, dogs will have a mix of colors and markings from both parents.
-The parent’s color does have an effect on the color of the puppies.
-Looking at the parents is the best way to tell what the puppy’s coats will look like.
+Most likely, a mixed-breed dog will have a mix of colors and markings from both parents.
+The parent’s color does affect the color of the puppies.
+Looking at the parents is the best way to tell what the puppy’s coat will look like.

 Usually, this dog has a very broad head.
-While there are some dogs that have Boxer or Lab head shapes, it is more likely that their head will be a mix of both parent breeds.
-Their muzzle might be short like the Boxer, or more naturally shaped like the Lab.
+While some dogs have Boxer or Lab head shapes, it is more likely that their head will be a mix of both parent breeds.
+Their muzzle might be short like the Boxer parent or more naturally shaped like the Labrador Retriever parents.

 Personality

-While some portion of temperament is genetic, socialization is a key part of having a well-adjusted, friendly adult dog.
-It is important that you socialize your dog early and often no matter their genetic predisposition.
+While some portion of temperament is genetic, socialization is a crucial part of having a well-adjusted, friendly adult dog.
+It is essential that you socialize your dog early and often, no matter their genetic predisposition.

 Boxers

 The Boxer is typically playful and easygoing.
-While these dogs were breed with guard tendencies, they are not typically aggressive.
-Still, they do bond very closely with their family members and can be suspicious of strangers.
+While these dogs were bred with guard tendencies, they are not typically aggressive.
+Still, they bond very closely with their family members and can be suspicious of strangers.

-However, they are very social dogs, and it does not take much to win them over.
+However, they are very social dogs.
+Winning them over does not take much.
 They are patient and gentle, especially around children.
 They are good with most family pets, though they can be wary of new dogs.

 Labrador Retrievers

-The Lab’s temperament is famous.
+The Labrador’s amicable temperament is famous.
 These dogs are very loveable and friendly.
-They are good, mellow companions that get along with almost anyone.
+Labs are good, mellow companions that get along with almost anyone.
+Their pleasant demeanor means a Lab will not make the best guard dog.

-These dogs are prone to separation anxiety, so it is important that they are not left alone for long periods.
+Labradors are prone to separation anxiety, so it is important that they are not left alone for long periods.
+Some owners choose to crate their labs to temper destructive behavior due to anxiety.

 These dogs are quite easy to train and adapt well to new commands.
 They are people-pleasers and just want to make you happy.